Frequently Asked Questions

 Could this tech be misused?

 Any technology carries dual-use risk.
-That’s why we’re seeking responsible acquisition by companies committed to ethical AI.
-We look forward to advancing the evolution of AI responsibly with a leader who understands our vision.
+That’s why we’re seeking responsible partnerships with companies committed to ethical AI.
+We look forward to advancing the evolution of AI responsibly with leaders who understands our vision.

 This is also why we are creating (and why we patented) the E³T emotional alignment test, which tests and scores AIs (including our own) with an open scoring system that reveals how AI ethics rate.
 This test is executed on all models pre-release so that users can be confident in the ethics of the system they are interacting with, and it covers dimensions of ethics that include truthfulness, behavioral harm reduction, de-escalation of distress, manipulation, source attribution, permissions for likeness usage, healthy anthropomorphism boundaries, and healthy attachment boundaries.